Ketryx/Ketryx-Training/app/provider/req-provider-app-ui.md

 # Provider app UI

-In the provider Android app, provider will be able to:
+In the provider Android app, a provider will be able to:

 * Review their patients' dosage history
 * Message their patients